 Premium brands are also experimenting with the vending machine concept, such as Moët & Chandon champagne who installed the first of its kind champagne dispenser back in 2013 at Selfridges, selling 200ml bottles (pictured below).
 To be fair, the payment had to be made in advance at the counter so this limited access but also restricts how widespread this could be used outside of a store environment.

-The latest development in Alcohol Vending Machines comes from Thomas Aske and Tristan Stephenson, who launched Whisky-Me in November last year.
-They are installing a whisky vending machine in front of The Napoleon Hotel, where their Shoreditch whisky bar Black Rock is based.
-Throughout November and December, whisky enthusiasts will be able to purchase tokens from upstairs bar Devil’s Darling to access the Whisky-Me pouches inside the machine (pictured below).
+A more recent development in Alcohol Vending Machines came from Thomas Aske and Tristan Stephenson, who launched Whisky-Me a few years back.
+They installed a whisky vending machine in front of The Napoleon Hotel, where their Shoreditch whisky bar Black Rock is based.
+For a few months, whisky enthusiasts were able to purchase tokens from upstairs bar Devil’s Darling to access the Whisky-Me pouches inside the machine (pictured below).

 Finally and for reference purposes, the famous photograph below originated at a 1960 trade show for vending machine manufacturers.